dspinellis/git-issue/README.real.md

   You can create the authorization token through [GitHub settings](https://github.com/settings/tokens/new).
 * `git issue create`: Create the issue in the provided GitHub repository.
+  Any escape sequences for the attributes present in the description, will be replaced as above.
+  This can be used to e.g export an unsupported attribute to GitHub as text.
 * `git issue export`: Export issues for the specified project.
   Only the issues that have been imported or modified by `git-issue` will be exported.